burkayakca/simpleApikeysManager/README.md

 ## Features
 - Displays API keys dynamically from a PHP array.
-- Provides a "Copy" button for each API key.
 - Uses JavaScript to copy the key to the clipboard.
 - Shows an alert message when an API key is copied.